Disaster draft

 A disaster draft or contingency draft is a disaster recovery plan developed by professional sports leagues to rebuild a team's roster if many players are disabled or killed.

-Background

-Since the advent of modern mass transportation, there have been accidents that killed all or nearly all members of various sports teams.
-The 1949 Torino Football Club had only one survivor following a plane crash.
-Two teams in the Canadian Football League lost players, returning from an all-star game, in the 1956 crash of Trans-Canada Air Lines Flight 810.

-Other incidents since then have involved the 1958 Manchester United football team, 1960 Cal Poly football team, 1961 United States figure skating team, 1970 Wichita State University football team, 1970 Marshall University football team, 1977 University of Evansville basketball team, 1980 United States boxing team, 1993 Zambia national football team, 2011 Lokomotiv Yaroslavl ice hockey team, 2016 Associação Chapecoense de Futebol team, and the 2018 Humboldt Broncos ice hockey team.

-As a result of these accidents, some professional sports leagues have developed disaster recovery plans should such an incident befall one or more of their teams.

 Special procedures

 An affected team is expected to replace players using the minor leagues and by signing free agents.
-Each league, however, has established procedures to decide whether an accident is of sufficient scale to activate contingency plans to help rebuild an affected team's roster, typically involving a special draft.
+Each league has established procedures to decide whether an accident is of sufficient scale to activate contingency plans to help rebuild an affected team's roster, typically involving a special draft.